equinix/terraform-provider-equinix/OWNERS.md

 # Owners

-This project is governed by [Equinix Metal](https://metal.equinix.com) and benefits from a community of users that collaborate and contribute to its use in Kubernetes on Equinix Metal.
+This project is governed by [Equinix](https://developers.equinix.com) and benefits from a community of users that collaborate and contribute to its use.

-Members of the Equinix Metal Github organization will strive to triage issues in a timely manner, see [SUPPORT.md](.github/SUPPORT.md) for details.
+Members of the Equinix Github organization will strive to triage issues in a timely manner, see [SUPPORT.md](.github/SUPPORT.md) for details.

-See the [packethost/standards glossary](https://github.com/packethost/standards/blob/master/glossary.md#ownersmd) for more details about this file.
+See the [equinix-labs/equinix-labs glossary](https://github.com/equinix-labs/equinix-labs/blob/main/glossary.md#ownersmd) for more details about this file.